Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 ## Order Matters: Invoke Functions After It's Defined

-We can only invoke and call functions after the function is defined.
+We can only invoke functions after the function is defined.

 ### `NameError` on Undefined Functions